 We will also hold information you have supplied for other purposes – for example in connection with enquiries made via email.
 By submitting information to us you are consenting to the management and use of your information as set out in this Privacy Statement.

-For Woodlands of Ireland Membership we may collect: Name, Organisation and Position, Address, Email, Phone, Default Payment Method, Membership Type, Date of Joining.
+For Woodlands of Ireland Supporters and donors we may collect: Name, Organisation and Position, Address, Email, Phone, Default Payment Method, and Date of Joining.
 If you pay by Direct Debit we will collect and securely store bank account number and signature.
 If you donate over €250 in a year we may write to you to give you an opportunity to fill in a CHY form for Woodlands of Ireland to claim back income tax paid on your donations.
 If you complete this form we will securely store your PPS number.
 If you pay by credit card online your transaction is processed by Paypal and we do not collect your credit card details.

 What do we do with your personal information?

-We will use your information to administer your membership.
+We will use your information to keep you up to date with our activities.
 If you supply your information for other purposes, for example if you send us an enquiry, we will only use your information for the purpose of answering your query.
 If we want to use your data for any purpose outside of the terms of this Privacy Statement, we will ask you first.

 Marketing and News

-If you opt in to receiving news, we will use your personal information to send you emails with information on events, news, continued professional development, and career opportunities which may be of interest to you.
+If you opt in to receiving news, we will use your personal information to send you emails with information on events, news, continued professional development, and training courses which may be of interest to you.
 You can opt out of news emails using an unsubscribe link in the emails we send.